-The city centre is not only fascinating the guests it is also a popular meeting place for the Viennese.
-For its many visitors and the residents of this city, the first district offers wonderful shopping boulevards, narrow streets to stroll and the flair of a historic centre that is dedicated to the needs of its residents and guests.
+Treasure hunting in the heart of ViennaThe city center does not only fascinate its guests, it is also a popular meeting place for the Viennese.
+The first district offers wonderful shopping boulevards, narrow streets to stroll and the flair of a historic center that is dedicated to the needs of its residents and guests.
 The atmosphere of the different downtown shopping areas will vary with their offer, the architectural framework and with the people you meet here.

 Popular design in KohlmarktThe best designer shopping in Vienna can be found in upmarket Kohlmarkt and Kärnter Strasse.
-Kohlmarkt is particularly popular and is located near the Imperial Palace.
-Here, shoppers will find a range of high-end clothing brands, including Italian fashion houses Dolce and Gabbana, Gucci and Armani, as well as iconic French labels Chanel and Hermes.
+The Kohlmarkt district is particularly popular and is located near the Imperial Palace.
+Here, you will find a range of high-end clothing brands, including Italian fashion houses Dolce and Gabbana, Gucci and Armani, as well as the iconic French labels Chanel and Hermes.
 For accessories, Cartier, Tiffany and Chopard are also located around Kohlmarkt.

-Mariahilfer Street is one of Vienna’s showpieces for shopping with an international flair.
-Not just for locals, but also for many visitors who come to Vienna, a visit to this shopping street is necessary.
-The colourful mix of small shops and department stores with a huge range of products offered makes this shopping area inviting, with its excellent links to transport networks like the U3, tram and bus as well as the proximity to the Westbahnhof/train).
+International vibes at Mariahilfer streetMariahilfer Street is one of Vienna’s showpieces for shopping with an international flair.
+Stopping by this buzzing street is not just a necessity for locals, but also for many of the city’s visitors.
+The colorful mix of small shops and department stores with a huge range of products, makes this an inviting shopping area, with its excellent links to transport networks like the U3, tram and bus as well as the proximity to the Westbahnhof train station.

-Naschmarket urban marketThe highlight of Vienna’s markets, the Naschmarket has long been known for its international flair and is the largest urban market in Vienna.
-In addition to numerous restaurants that offer international and Austrian cuisine, the market also offers a variety of fruit and vegetables, baked goods, meat, poultry, game and fish, as well as flowers, soap, honey and unusual items such as a roasting and vinegar brewery.
-Also, cheese lovers, fans of pancakes and those with a sweet tooth can find suitable products.
+Naschmarket urban marketThe highlight of Vienna’s markets, the Naschmarket is the largest urban market in Vienna, and has long been known for its international flair.
+In addition to numerous restaurants that offer international and Austrian cuisine, the market also offers a variety of fruit and vegetables, baked goods, meat, poultry, game and fish, as well as flowers, soap, honey and a vinegar brewery.
+Also, cheese lovers, fans of pancakes and those with a sweet tooth will find suitable products here.